SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/bt/bt_spp_dual_role_with_secure_pairing/readme.md

 6. After tapping on the SPP_SLAVE in that scan list, it will initiate profile level connection as it already paired through physical level process.

 7. After successful SPP Connection in mobile side, go to BT_MESSENGER tab which is next to DEVICES tab.
-Write some data (Ex: "Silicon Labs signals") and call "Send Message" option in that app. we can see that the same message has been exchanged  between two modules which is kind of loopback test.
+Write some data (Ex: "Silicon Labs") and call "Send Message" option in that app. we can see that the same message has been exchanged  between two modules which is kind of loopback test.

 ![Write some data in BT_MESSENGER tab](resources/readme/image18d.png)